UltimatePlayer97/ascendara/README.md

   - **styles/**: CSS and styling files
   - **translations/**: Internationalization files

-- **binaries/**: Main application binary executable tools
+- **binaries/**: Prebuilt binaries for core application functionality

   - **AscendaraCrashReporter/**: Crash reporting functionality
-  - **AscendaraDownloader/**: Main game download managers
+  - **AscendaraDownloader/**: Game download managers to handle most files
   - **AscendaraGameHandler/**: Game execution and management
+  - **AscendaraNotificationHelper/**: Download notification helper tool

+    > ℹ️ INFO: The tools below are additional tools that do not come with the official build of Ascendara.
+Instead, they utilize Ascendara's tool installation feature to install these supplementary tools as needed.

   - **AscendaraLanguageTranslation/**: Translation tool used to translate to the additional 93 languages
-  - **AscendaraNotificationHelper/**: Download notification helper tool
   - **AscendaraTorrentHandler/**: Torrent download functionality

-- **scripts/**: Utility scripts for maintaining the project
+- **scripts/**: Helper scripts for development, deployment, and maintenance
 - **electron/**: The source code for the Electron app and IPC handles
-- **installer/**: The source code for the app's GUI installer
+- **installer/**: Source code for the graphical installer and setup process

 ## 🛠️ Running from Source